omiridoue/sgsss-workflow/01_intro/README.md

 ### Example for a Research Project
 A good way to map the organisation of folders within your directory is using a file tree.

-Here are some suggestions on the files and folders your workflow should have, you can download the template for the folder here:
+Here are some suggestions on the files and folders your workflow should have.
+You can use a template repository like the following folder:

 ```
 Project folder